AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 ----

-### Custom Themed Color
+### Custom themed color

-Some icons are colored with what is called the **Themed Color**.
-It's a dynamic color that matches up the current UI Theme.
+Some icons are colored with what's called the **Themed Color**.
+It's a dynamic color, which matches up the current UI Theme.
 Examples of such icons are:

 - Regular Folder Icons
 - Unchecked checkboxes
 - Unselected radio buttons